Indiana Jones and the Temple of Doom: Filming

 Danny Daniels choreographed the opening music number "Anything Goes".
 Capshaw learned to sing in Mandarin and took tap dance lessons.
 However the dress was fitted so tightly that Capshaw was not able to dance in it.
 Made by Barbara Matera out of original 1920s and 1930s beads, the dress was one of a kind.
 The opening dance number was actually the last scene to be shot, but the dress did feature in some earlier location shots in Sri Lanka, drying on a nearby tree.
-Unfortunately an elephant had started to eat it, tearing the whole back of the dress.
+An elephant started to eat it, tearing the whole back of the dress.
 Consequently, some emergency repair work had to be done by Matera with what remained of the original beads, and it was costume designer Anthony Powell who had to fill in the insurance forms.
 As to the reason for damage, he had no option but to put "dress eaten by elephant".

 In a 2003 documentary on the making of the film (first released when the original trilogy made its debut on DVD), costume designer Anthony Powell stated that only one evening dress was made for Capshaw due to the limited amount of original 1920s and 1930s beads and sequins (story above).
 However, there have been more than one of Capshaw's evening dresses on display at the same time in different countries during exhibitions – from late 2014, a dress was on display at the Hollywood Costume exhibition in Los Angeles (exhibition ran from October 2, 2014 – March 2, 2015).
 At the very same time, the traveling "Indiana Jones: Adventure of Archaeology" exhibition was on display in Edmonton in Canada (October 11, 2014 – April 6, 2015) and there featured another of the red and gold dresses.

 Production designer Norman Reynolds could not return for Temple of Doom because of his commitment to Return to Oz (1985).
 Elliot Scott, Reynolds' mentor, was hired.
 To build the rope bridge the filmmakers found a group of British engineers from Balfour Beatty working on the nearby Victoria Dam.
 Harrison Ford suffered a severe spinal disc herniation by performing a somersault while filming the scene with the assassin in Jones's bedroom.
 A hospital bed was brought on set for Ford to rest between takes.
 Lucas stated, "He could barely stand up, yet he was there every day so shooting would not stop.
 He was in incomprehensible pain, but he was still trying to make it happen."
 With no alternatives, Lucas shut down production while Ford was flown to Centinela Hospital on June 21 for recovery.
 Stunt double Vic Armstrong spent five weeks as a stand-in for various shots.
 Wendy Leech, Armstrong's wife, served as Capshaw's stunt double.